 Once on the land we put everone on a whatsapp party line, where guests can all be directly in touch with each other, to announce communal meals, invite each other over, ask for help with something, organize an event, say “hey I’m going to town in case anyone needs anything,” etc. The resident SCF Host-Caretaker will coordinate your arrivals, receive you at the front gate, guide you through life on the land, offer tips for fire-keeping, suggest activites on the coast, and generally make everyone feel safe, welcome, and at home. 😘️

 - So sorry, but no pets, even though we absolutely adore them.

 - There are accessibility issues, with cabins reached exclusively by footpaths through the woods.

-- Arrivals are on Sundays from 2pm until an hour before sunset only.
+- Arrivals are *exclusively* on Sundays from 2pm until one hour before twilight.

-To apply for a retreat rental, write retreats(at)salmoncreekfarm(dot)org with a bit about yourselves, your interest in visiting SCF, how you might spend your time, and your available 2-week periods in order of preference.
-Arrival dates for 2-week visits are Oct 31, Nov 14, 28, Dec 12, 26, Jan 9, 23, Feb 6, 20, Mar 6, 20, Apr 3, 17.
-Cabins will first be made available to the immediate SCF community, then to a waitlist that has been growing over the past year, before opening up to other inquiries.
-We’ll try to schedule guests we think would enjoy meeting and sharing the land, so let us know about your interests and how social/solitary you might want to be.
+Cabins are first made available to the SCF community, then to a waitlist that has been growing over the past year, and finally to selections from open applications.
+We try to schedule guests we think would enjoy meeting and sharing the land, so let us know about your interests and how social / solitary you might want to be.